-Tenant-Based Rental Assistance (TBRA) Moderately Accessible

-Affordable Housing Somewhat Accessible

-Supportive Services Slightly Inaccessible

-Non-Congregate Shelter (NCS) Somewhat Accessible
+Tenant-Based Rental Assistance (TBRA) Moderately Accessible Affordable Housing Somewhat Accessible Supportive Services Slightly Inaccessible Non-Congregate Shelter (NCS) Somewhat Accessible

+Q14 Survivors of domestic violence,

 Are there populations in the community that are underserved by current services?
-(Check all that apply)
+(Check all that apply) Homeless individuals,

+Low-income families,

 Persons with disabilities,

 Children and youth,

 Elderly,

+LGBTQ+,

+Immigrants and/or refugees

+Q15 Other (please specify):

 What are the main barriers that residents face when trying to access your services?
-(Check all that apply)
+(Check all that apply) Not applicable

-Not applicable